 - 6.4 Provided that the ladder has been rigged at the correct height, the deckhand should proceed forward, using the safest route (normally the outboard side).
 Some CHAs have a practice of requiring the lower steps of the ladder to be brought on board the pilot boat to avoid the risk of the ladder becoming strained should the boat pin it to the ship's side.
-This practice is not without risk and is not practiced universally.
-CHAs should undertake their own risk assessments and decide upon their own control measures to deal with this risk. - 6.5 In considering the safest route from cabin to the ladder, the following should be taken into account: - The width of the deck. - The location and usability of the safety rail. - If the inboard route is taken, the likelihood of the boat rolling against the side of the ship, restricting the area between the deckhouse of the pilot boat and the flat of the ship side. - The exposure to the elements especially when a good lee is not possible, or there is passing traffic if the outside route is used. - The heel of the pilot boat during transfer. - The proposed transfer location on the side deck. - The ability of the coxswain to view the transfer operation.
+This practice is not without risk and is not practised universally.
+CHAs should undertake their own risk assessments and decide upon their own control measures to deal with this risk. - 6.5 In considering the safest route from cabin to the ladder, the following should be taken into account: - a) The width of the deck. - b) The location and usability of the safety rail. - c) If the inboard route is taken, the likelihood of the boat rolling against the side of the ship, restricting the area between the deckhouse of the pilot boat and the flat of the ship side.
+The safest route is to use the outboard side of the pilot boat unless specific port risk assessments can safely mitigate the inboard route due to vessel design. - d) The exposure to the elements especially when a good lee is not possible, or there is passing traffic if the outside route is used. - e) The heel of the pilot boat during transfer. - f) The proposed transfer location on the side deck. - g) The ability of the coxswain to view the transfer operation.